cloudflare/stpyv8/docs/source/api/wrapper.rst

 Error                   :py:class:`JSError`
 ====================    ========================

-From the Javascript side, you could also use **try...catch** statement to catch the Python exception.
+From the Javascript side, you could also use **try...catch** statements to catch Python exceptions.

 .. testcode::